Register your company in Hong Kong with our Special Anniversary discount!

 100% online and hassle-free

-Once you have started a business venture in Hong Kong and have employees on the payroll, it is time to familiarize yourself with the obligations you must fulfill as an employer.
+Once you have started a business venture in Hong Kong and have employees on the payroll, it is time to familiarize yourself with the occupational retirement schemes and other obligations you must fulfill as an employer.

-Making contributions to the Mandatory Provident Fund (MPF) is one of the key responsibilities an employer must discharge in Hong Kong.
+Mandatory Provident Fund (MPF) contribution is one of the key responsibilities an employer must discharge in Hong Kong.

 In simple terms, MPF is a retirement investment plan to safeguard the interests of the employees once they retire.